BernadetteWerneke/SimpleWeatherApp/README.md

 ## Simple Weather App

-in Jetpack Compose using Kotlin, retrofit and API (Free OpenWeatherMap).
+in Jetpack Compose using Kotlin, retrofit and API (Free openweathermap.org).

 Built in 3 parts:
 * part 1: prerequisites